PaddlePaddle/PaddleCloud/doc/autoscale/experiment/README.md

 passes, the dashed line is for autoscaling experiment passes.

-We can see that the pending job counts for the autoscaling jobs are significantly lower than the non-autoscaling jobs while still remain the CPU utilization high.
+We can see that the pending job counts for the autoscaling jobs are significantly lower than the non-autoscaling jobs while still remain high CPU utilization.

-Non-autoscaling's pending job count is climbing after 100s of the experiment and stick at 14 till the end.
+Non-autoscaling's pending job count is climbing after 100s of the experiment and stick at 14 until the end.
 That means the cluster's resource is exhausted when 6 jobs are running, newly submitted jobs have to wait.
-Meanwhile in autoscaling experiment, even when resources are exhausted, newly submitted job can still start, because autoscaler scaled existing job down to make room for it.
+Meanwhile in autoscaling experiment, even when resources are exhausted, a newly submitted job can still start, because autoscaler scaled existing job down to make room for it.

 The reason you see ridges in the graph is: jobs are not deployed in one shot, there is a 10s delay between jobs' submission, it will take some time for the job to be actually created.
 The time in non-autoscaling experiment is simply Kubernetes job launching time; While the time in autoscaling experiment case is auto-scaler killing other PaddlePaddle pods and Kubernetes job launching time.